Falydoor/blog-usa/posts/build-a-reddit-crawler-with-aws-cdk-and-lambda.md

 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2021/02/reddit-crawler-logo.png
 ---

-You probably heard of the recent news about Reddit and the Stock market, more precisely on what is called the [GameStop Short Squeeze](https://en.wikipedia.org/wiki/GameStop_short_squeeze).
-You probably asked yourself this question: "I could have made a lot of money if I predicted this price surge!" and some people actually did by being able to hop on the hype train before it was too late.
-Predicting the market is hard.
-However, you can always try to "increase" your luck by using external tools that will give you extra information.
+Predicting the stock market is not something easy and companies like [Seeking Alpha](https://seekingalpha.com/) and [The Motley Fool](https://www.fool.com/) are providing very useful resources/articles to help you make decisions.
+You can also "increase" your luck by using homemade tools designed to produce a more specific content that fits your needs.

 The goal of this blog post is to deploy a crawler for a specific [Subreddit](https://reddit.com/) that will alert you when some custom requirements are met.
 It might sound a bit complex at first but I will show you how simple it is by using [Amazon Web Services](https://aws.amazon.com/).